canerozer/Mask_RCNN/README.md

 # How To Run (Train vs. Train) on Provided Model
 python3 coco.py evaluate_trainvstrain --dataset=data/coco_train/ --model=mask_rcnn_coco.h5

+# How To Run TensorBoard using the logs directory
+tensorboard --logdir=run1:logs/coco2018... --port 6006

+# How To Convert From Semiautomatic LabelMe Format to MS COCO JSON?
+Refer to the inspect_json.ipynb guideline.

 # Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.